lenstronomy/lenstronomy-tutorials/README.rst

 Deploys lenstronomy applications, examples and analysis scripts for lens modelling

-Acompanies lenstronomy release version 0.1.2. **lenstronomy** is available through the pypi packaging index:
+Acompanies lenstronomy release version 0.2.8. ``lenstronomy`` is available through the pypi packaging index:
 >>> pip install lenstronomy --user
+If you are using the GitHub branch of ``lenstronomy``, you may be a bit ahead of the notebooks.
+Get in touch with Simon Birrer (sibirrer@gmail.com) if you encounter problems.

 Features
 --------